-At the Settsu Plant, Shionogi made the decision to remove unnecessary assets.
+The Shionogi Group has decided to demolish and remove the aging Kuise 500 building at the Kuise Site as part of its reorganization of business sites.
 In connection with this, Shionogi recognized the full carrying amount of the idle assets as an impairment loss.
+The impairment loss consisted mainly of ¥104 million for buildings.